 Hikers carrying survival kits and with this in mind cyclists should carry one as well.
 The items in it are necessary for situations where people are lost in the woods or stuck due to weather conditions.
 These items are helpful in survival situations.
 Finding a sharp knife with a sawing tool on the blade especially saves space and is convenient.

-Wearing Para cord bracelets is an efficient way to carry it, and some come with fishing line, hooks, and even small compasses.
+Wearing Para cord bracelets is an efficient way to carry it, and some come with fishing line, fishing rods, hooks, and even small compasses.
 The best fire starter is magnesium and flint; however, trick candles and waterproof matches are handy.
 In place of tablets, cyclists can carry a life straw with a water purification system.

 5. Navigation Tools: